-Roger Chu currently serves a Research Analyst at Research for Action, where he conducts quantitative analyses on a variety of projects.
+Roger Chu currently serves a Research Systems Developer at Research for Action (RFA), where he conducts quantitative analyses on a variety of projects.

 Roger holds a BS in mathematics from Georgetown University and a master’s in urban education from the University of Pennsylvania.